ably-labs/ably-postgres-connector/README.md

-## ably-postgres-connector
+## Streaming PostgresDB changes to millions of clients in realtime

-The library publishes a message on an Ably channel when operations (insert/update/delete) are executed on tables in PostgreSQL database.
+The Ably-Postgres connector publishes a message on a given Ably channel whenever any operations (insert/update/delete) are executed on the tables of your PostgreSQL database.

+You can setup the connector with the configuration details of your database, as well as the Ably app, including your API Key, channel names for various types of updates, etc.

-You need to specify the table name, operation and ably channel name where you want to be alerted, on trigger of the operation.
-Refer the [example config](config/default.json) for more info.
+Check out the [example config](config/default.json) for more info.

 ### Prerequisites

 - PostgreSQL (tested on  version 13)
-- Ably account (API Key )
+- Ably account

-### Example
+### How to run it locally

-In `config/default.json` add your DB, Ably credentials & ably channel, table you want to hear on updates for.
+Open the `config/default.json` file and add your database and Ably account credentials as needed.

-- Create a table in your DB let's say `users`.
+- If you don't already have a table, create one in your DB.
+For example, for a table named `users`:

 ```sql
 CREATE TABLE users (